Think-and-Dev/rskswap-com/src/pages/blog/06-ipfs-uniswap-interface/index.md

 using [pinata.cloud](https://pinata.cloud), a free IPFS pinning service.
 The IPFS releases can be found [on GitHub](https://github.com/Uniswap/uniswap-interface/releases).

-This means the Uniswap Interface can now be accessed via IPFS directly, through a gateway such as [cloudflare-ipfs.com](https://cloudflare-ipfs.com/ipns/app.uniswap.org/), or by an _alias_ to the Cloudflare gateway at [app.uniswap.org](https://app.uniswap.org).
+This means the Uniswap Interface can now be accessed via IPFS directly, through a gateway such as [cloudflare-ipfs.com](https://cloudflare-ipfs.com/ipns/app.uniswap.org/), or by an _alias_ to the Cloudflare gateway at [app.rskswap.com](https://app.rskswap.com).

-The domain uniswap.exchange is now redirected to app.uniswap.org, which is an alias to the Cloudflare IPFS gateway that serves the Uniswap Interface from IPFS.

 ## How we did it